caozheng1127/CF_Bandit/README.md

-# CoLinUCB_Revised
+# CF_Bandit
-This repo contains the implementation of LinUCB, GOB.Lin and CoLin bandits algorithms.
+This repo contains the simulation experiments of Collaborative Filtering + Bandit.